Law reform: Relation with economics

-Russian example
+In the United Kingdom

+In the United Kingdom, law reform is formally the responsibility of the Law Commission (England and Wales), the Scottish Law Commission and the Northern Ireland Law Commission.

+In Russia

 In modern Russia, aspects and directions of development of judicial reform were formulated in the Judicial Reform Concept, enacted by the Russian Parliament on October 24, 1991.
 This document still remains legally valid and applicable.

 Valery Zorkin stressed that "the separation of powers principle, also proclaimed in the Constitution of the Russian Federation, requires observance of judicial independence.
 And such independence requires proper funding of the courts and their activities.
 It is well known that Russian courts remain under-funded.
 However, the cumulative economic costs suffered by both state and private enterprises as the result of under-performance by various judicial institutions, especially by the courts of general jurisdiction and the arbitration courts, is at least twice the order of magnitude as the financial burden carried by the state and society in financing such judicial institutions.
 The elimination of under-funding of the courts would definitely improve the efficiency of their work and be worthwhile.

 Taking into account the specifics of historical developments in Russia, one may assert that without undertaking a large-scale legal reform it would be extremely difficult to succeed concurrently with judicial reform.
 It is necessary now to start unfolding a full-scale legal reform, which has to be completed by the year 2020.
 The official public presentation and implementation of such legal reform should become the prime responsibility of executive and legislative authorities.
 The program of legal reform needs to be adopted in the form of a legislative act.

-U.S. report, 2020
+In the United States of America

 In April 2020, the National Center for State Courts and the Institute for the Advancement of the American Legal System issued a three-year report, "Transforming Our Civil Justice System for the 21st Century: The Road to Civil Justice Reform", which surmised that: